-Cell Surface Staining for Flow Cytometry
+Cell Surface Staining for Flow Cytometry Materials required

-- Live-or-DyeTM Fixable Viability Stain (Cat.
-No. 32002...
-32018) or dead cell nucleic acid stain (optional) - · CF® Dye Antibody Conjugate - Fixation Buffer (Cat.
+- Live-or-DyeTM Fixable Viability Stain or dead cell nucleic acid stain (optional) - Primary antibody - Secondary antibody (not necessary if using labeled primary antibody) - Fixation Buffer (Cat.
 No. 22015) (optional) - Flow buffer (PBS + 2% bovine serum or BSA + 0.02% sodium azide) - Flow cytometry tubes (12 x 75 mm polypropylene tubes)

 - Aliquot cells to flow tubes

-- Dead cell staining (optional)
+- Optional: Dead cell staining

-- Antibody incubation (30 minutes)
+- Primary antibody incubation (30 minutes)

 - Wash and centrifuge (2 x 5 minutes)

-- Fixation followed by wash (optional)
+- Optional: Fixation followed by wash

+- Secondary antibody incubation (30 minutes) (not necessary if using labeled primary antibody)

+- Wash and centrifuge (2 x 5 minutes) (optional stopping point if fixation is used)

 - Analyze by flow cytometry

-Detach adherent cells from substrate by trypsinization or with a commercial non-enzymatic cell lift solution.
+- Detach adherent cells from substrate by trypsinization or with a commercial non-enzymatic cell lift solution. - Optional: To exclude dead cells from analysis, resuspend cells in PBS or other protein-free buffer and stain cells with a fixable dead cell dye, such as our Live-or-DyeTM Fixable Viability Stains, according to the product protocol.

-- Optional: To exclude dead cells from analysis, resuspend cells in PBS or other protein-free buffer and stain cells with a fixable dead cell dye, such as our Live-or-DyeTM Fixable Viability Stains, according to the product protocol. - Note: If cell fixation will not be performed, a non-fixable dead cell stain, such as PI or TO lodide (also known as TO-PRO®-1), can be added together with primary antibody.
-View our full selection of non-fixable dead cell stains. - 3.
-Adjust cell density to 107 cells per mL in flow buffer. - Aliquot 100 uL of cell suspension per flow cytometry tube for a total of 106 cells per tube.
-Place tubes on ice. - Add antibody conjugate to tubes and vortex gently to mix.
+Note: If cell fixation will not be performed, a non-fixable dead cell stain, such as PI or TO lodide (also known as TO-PRO®-1), can be added together with primary or secondary antibody.
+View our full selection of non-fixable dead cell stains.

+- Adjust cell density to 107 cells per mL in flow buffer. - Aliquot 100 uL of cell suspension per flow cytometry tube for a total of 106 cells per tube.
+Place tubes on ice. - Add primary antibodies to tubes and vortex gently to mix.
 Incubate tubes on ice (or at 4°C) for 30 minutes.
+If using directly conjugated fluorescent primary antibodies, tubes should be protected from light.

-Protect from light. - Note: Antibody conjugate concentration must be optimized for different targets but 0.5-1 ug antibody per tube is a common starting concentration. - Wash by adding 1 mL flow buffer to each tube and pellet cells by centrifugation for 5 minutes at 350 x g. - Carefullly remove the supernatant from the tubes and dispose into a waste container - 8.
-Repeat wash (steps 6-7). - Optional: Cells can be fixed at this step with your preferred fixative.
-After fixation, wash as in steps 6-7. - 10.
-After removing the supernatant, add 500 uL flow buffer per tube. - Analyze by flow cytometry in the correct channel for your conjugate.
+Note: Primary antibody concentration must be optimized for different applications, but 0.5-1 ug antibody per tube is a common starting concentration.

+Wash by adding 1 mL flow buffer to each tube and pellet cells by centrifugation for 5 minutes at 350 x g.

+- 7. Pour off the supernatant into a waste container. - 8.
+Repeat wash (steps 6-7). - 9.
+Optional: Cells can be fixed at this step with your preferred fixative.
+After fixation, wash as in steps 6-7. - If using labeled primary antibodies, proceed to step 14.
+If using labeled secondary antibodies, continue with step 11. - 11.
+After pouring off supernatant, resuspend cells in residual buffer (~100 uL) by gentle vortexing. - Add 1 ug of each secondary antibody to each tube and vortex gently to mix.
+Incubate at room temperature, protected from light, for 30 minutes.

+Note: For biotinylated primary antibodies, Streptavidin Conjugates can be used for detection, typically at 0.25 ug/tube.

+- 13. Wash cells twice in flow buffer (repeat steps 6-7). - After pouring off supernatant, add 500 uL flow buffer per tube. - Analyze by flow cytometry in the correct channel for your conjugate.
 Mix by gentle vortexing before loading each sample on cytometer.